climate-ai/truebranch/README.md

 }

 The metric learning code of this project can be found in the folder Metric learning, the script to create the training, validation and test embeddings is called "Metric_learning_tripletloss.py", the notebook including visualisations and tensorboard "Metric_Learning_Triplet_Loss.ipynb".

+## Visualisation of test embeddings with Diagrams
+The resulted embeddings, representing the images in the trained feature space, are plotted using the seaborn package.
+The code for visualisation can be found in the folder Visualisation.